Wanderlust Whistler: Find Your True North, in the True North

 As the month of August rolls around, a feeling of serenity hangs in the air over Whistler.
-With the world-famous ski season now a distant memory, the warm sunshine beckons yogis from around the world to celebrate the annual Wanderlust Festival.
+With the world-famous ski season now a distant memory, the warm sunshine beckons yogis and yoga teachers from around the world to celebrate the annual Wanderlust Festival.

 The festival will take place from August 1 to August 4, consisting of four full days of yoga classes, musical events, workshops, delicious food, and most importantly, the meditative opportunity to help you connect with your best self.

 Prepare for hundreds of classes taught by world-renowned yogis in every style you can imagine: invigorating vinyasa, relaxing yin, paddle-board yoga, hammock yoga, aerial yoga, and more.